Reading Time: 4 Minutes

 Step 3: Use a content lifecycle management platform to automatically stream, categorize and manage your emails

 By using a solution such as Collabspace, the color-coded categories can be connected to document lifecycle workflows in the Cloud.
-This means that any email marked as Internal (in blue), for example, would automatically be streamed into the Collabspace data lake repository, where it would then be auto-categorized by the email type and an appropriate retention policy would be applied (see Screenshot 3).
+This means that any email marked as Internal (for example, in blue) would automatically be streamed into the Collabspace data lake repository, where it would then be auto-categorized by email type and an appropriate retention policy would be applied (see Screenshot 3).

-Wrapping up: Follow this process to keep organized inboxes and optimal email management
+Wrapping up: Follow to keep organized inboxes and optimal email management

-This should spark joy for both the email recipients and the overall organization!
+This should spark joy for both individual email recipients and the overall organization!